Wyatt Earp: Wichita, Kansas

 Wichita was a railroad terminal and a destination for cattle drives from Texas.
-The town would fill with drunken, armed cowboys celebrating the end of their long journey when the cattle drives arrived, and lawmen were kept busy.
-When the cattle drives ended and the cowboys left, Earp searched for something else to do.
-The Wichita City Eagle reported on October 29, 1874, that he had helped an off-duty police officer find thieves who had stolen a man's wagon.
-Earp officially joined the Wichita marshal's office on April 21, 1875, after the election of Mike Meagher as city marshal (or police chief), making $100 per month.
+When the cattle drive arrived, the town filled with drunken, armed cowboys celebrating the end of their long journey, keeping the lawmen busy.
+When the cowboys left at the end of the cattle drive, Wyatt searched for something else to do.
+The Wichita City Eagle reported on October 29, 1874, that Wyatt had helped an off-duty police officer find thieves who stole a man's wagon.
+Wyatt officially joined the Wichita marshal's office on April 21, 1875, after the election of Mike Meagher as city marshal (or police chief), making $100 per month.
 He also dealt faro at the Long Branch Saloon.
 In late 1875 the Wichita Beacon published this story:

-Earp's stint as a Wichita deputy came to a sudden end on April 2, 1876, when former marshal Bill Smith accused him of using his office to hire his brothers as lawmen.
-Earp beat Smith in a fist-fight and was fined $30.
-The local newspaper reported, "It is but justice to Earp to say he has made an excellent officer."
-Meagher won the election, but the city council voted against rehiring Earp.
-His brother James opened a brothel in Dodge City, and Earp left Wichita to join him.
+Wyatt Earp's stint as a Wichita deputy came to an end on April 2, 1876, when former marshal Bill Smith accused him of using his office to hire his brothers as lawmen.
+Wyatt beat Smith in a fist fight and was fined $30.
+The local newspaper reported, "It is but justice to Wyatt to say he has made an excellent officer."
+Meagher won the election, but the city council voted against rehiring Wyatt.
+Wyatt followed his brother James and his wife in 1876 as they moved west to Dodge City after it became the “queen of the cow towns.”